 Interdisciplinary Studies Degree

 The Interdisciplinary Studies degree offers a flexible curriculum that students can tailor to individual professional needs.
 This flexibility includes meeting the needs of students who wish to transfer acceptable credits earned at other colleges.
-This self-designed degree requires a total of 64 credits, including a required set of general education courses.
-Thirty-two of the 64 credits must be from major related or core courses currently offered in Associate Degree programs.
+This self-designed degree requires a minimum total of 66 credits, including a required set of general education courses.
+Thirty-two of the 66 credits must be from major related or core courses currently offered in Associate Degree programs.
 The degree offers two options.
-Students electing option 1 must develop a 32 credit focus/concentration area consisting of courses chosen from current Associate Degree programs.
+Students electing option one must develop a 32 credit focus/concentration area consisting of courses chosen from current Associate Degree programs.
 This focus area must consist of at least 15 credits that are distinctly different from current degree programs.
-Students who simply wish an Associate Degree in Interdisciplinary Studies with no focus may elect option 2.
-To improve employment opportunities, students are strongly advised to elect option 1.
+Students who simply wish an Associate Degree in Interdisciplinary Studies with no focus may elect option two.
+To improve employment opportunities, students are strongly advised to elect option one.

 It is imperative that the student formulate and identify his or her own career goal with the assistance of the Interdisciplinary Studies advisor.
 The final plan must be approved by the Vice President of Academic Affairs before or upon earning 32 credits toward the Interdisciplinary Studies degree.